- Further Education

 The Ivy League institutions are heavily endowed, with Harvard being the wealthiest university in the world, Yale the second wealthiest, and Princeton the fourth wealthiest.

-CampusCompare.com is a useful website that allows you to compare the Ivy League universities in terms of tuition fees, location, size, admissions, and more.
-It also contains lots of other information such as application fee costs, financial aid, clubs and organisations, social life and accommodation at each of the Ivy League institutions.
+StudentsReview.com is a useful website that allows you to compare the Ivy League universities in terms of tuition fees, location, size, admissions, and more.
+It also contains lots of other information such as reviews from students, average starting salaries of graduates, etc.

 Although an Ivy League education carries the benefits of looking great on your CV and entry to a valuable alumni network, this sort of education comes at a price – both in the tuition costs you pay and the stress of the highly competitive admissions process.